LukasErekson/RubyChess/README.md

 - `a2 to a4`

 To exit the game early, type `quit`, and you will be prompted to give a name for the save file before the program exits to the main menu.

+## Doucmentation
+Be sure to check out the RDoc generated documentation by clicking [here](https://lukaserekson.github.io/RubyChess/docs/).

 ## Developing and Contributing
 ### Testing